Sara Davies

-Sara Davies (born 23 April 1984) is a British businesswoman, entrepreneur, and television personality.
+Sara Davies (née Johnson; born 23 April 1984) is a British businesswoman, entrepreneur, and television personality.
 She is the founder and owner of Crafter's Companion, a company she started while a student at the University of York.
 In April 2019 it was announced that she would join the panel of the BBC television programme Dragons' Den for its seventeenth series, replacing Jenny Campbell who decided to leave the programme in early 2019.
 In 2021, Davies was appointed the North East Ambassador for Smart Works Newcastle, a charity supporting unemployed women into work through clothing and coaching.
 In July 2024, Davies was appointed Chief Inspiration Officer for Avon UK.

 Early life

 Davies was born in Coundon, County Durham, England, in 1984.
 She has a sister.
 She graduated from the University of York with a first class Business degree in 2006.
 She was a member of Derwent College.

 Career

 Davies founded Crafter's Companion, a crafter's supply company, whilst at university in 2005.
 During a placement at a small craft company she spotted a gap in the market for a tool that could create bespoke envelopes for handmade cards and, with the aid of a local carpenter, designed a product called The Enveloper which she launched on the TV shopping channel Ideal World, selling 30,000 units within six months.
 By the time she graduated, the business was turning over £500,000.

 As of 2019, Crafter's Companion exports to more than 40 countries worldwide.
 The company has a UK headquarters in Newton Aycliffe, outlets in Evesham, Chesterfield and Colne, an office in Corona, California, and employs 200 people worldwide.
 In 2018, the turnover of Crafter's Companion was said to be nearly £25 million.

 In her capacity as an entrepreneur, Davies helps women in business and offers support and guidance to businesses as part of her mentoring role with the Entrepreneurs' Forum.

+In January 2025, Davies invested £50,000 in Mystery Jersey King, a Derbyshire-based football shirt mystery box subscription company, during Series 22 of Dragons' Den.

-In July 2024 Sara Davies was appointed as Avon UK’s chief inspiration officer in moves to help more women build and run their own businesses.
+In July 2024 Sara Davies was appointed as Avon UK's chief inspiration officer in moves to help more women build and run their own businesses.